top of page

 • 5 min read

 Every artist whose work hangs in a museum today was once a kid making something the world hadn't caught up to yet.
-They, too, were kids scribbling on scraps of paper, filling sketchbooks, painting things their parents couldn't always identify.
+They were scribbling on scraps of paper, filling sketchbooks, painting things their parents couldn't always identify.

-This Youth Art Month, we wanted to share a little of that history to inspire your kiddos.
-Here are 7 highly celebrated artists whose talent grew from the potential seen in kids' art.
-We've also included some ways your child can explore each artist's signature art form.
+This Youth Art Month, we wanted to share a little of that history, and maybe inspire a few children's art projects of your own.
+Here are 7 artists whose talent grew from the potential seen in kids art, along with ways your child can explore each artist's signature style.

 1. Pablo Picasso